 Finding out that your spouse is a sociopath can be a lot to take in and accept.
-After all, you have made a commitment by marrying him or her and more than likely have plenty of fond memories with that person.
+After all, you have committed by marrying them, and more than likely have plenty of fond memories with that person.
 However, living with a sociopath can be detrimental in so many different ways, such as emotionally and financially, and it can take a toll on your mental and physical health.
-This article will discuss the signs of sociopathy in relationships and when it is time to be divorcing a sociopath.
+This article will discuss the signs of sociopathy in relationships and when to be divorcing a sociopath.

 What Is A Sociopath?

-Once a term used in the psychiatric literature, sociopathy has been replaced with the condition known as antisocial personality disorder which can be described as the "presence of a chronic and pervasive disposition to disregard and violate the rights of others" and consists of traits such as
+Once a term used in the psychiatric literature, sociopathy has been replaced with the condition known as an antisocial personality disorder, which can be described as the "presence of a chronic and pervasive disposition to disregard and violate the rights of others" and consists of traits such as:

-Although the term "sociopath" is formally considered outdated, it is still widely used by the general public describe a person who carries many of these characteristics, especially the first two bullet points in this list.
-Essentially, it can be used to describe anyone who lacks a sense of moral responsibility and social conscience, and this can sometimes lead to destructive, and often criminal, behavior.
+Although the term "sociopath" is formally considered outdated, it is still widely used by the general public to describe a person who carries many of these characteristics, especially the first two bullet points in this list.
+It can be used to describe anyone who lacks a sense of moral responsibility and social conscience, which can sometimes lead to destructive and often criminal behavior.

-These kinds of traits can easily ruin marriages, and while some signs are apparent right away, some situations are not.
-Additionally, being married to a sociopath can be difficult to come to terms with, which can cloud a person's judgment, which can make it hard to take action.
+These traits can easily ruin marriages, and while some signs are apparent right away, some situations are not.
+Additionally, being married to a sociopath can be difficult to deal with, which can cloud a person's judgment, making it hard to take action.
 The next section will discuss some common signs that you should leave your sociopathic spouse.